recski/brise-plandok/brise_plandok/data_split/documentation.md

 ## Notes

-The partitioning of the documents cam be described as a [multiway number partitioning](https://en.wikipedia.org/wiki/Multiway_number_partitioning) problem.
+The partitioning of the documents can be described as a [multiway number partitioning](https://en.wikipedia.org/wiki/Multiway_number_partitioning) problem.
 For solving this problem the [Karmakar-Karp algorithm](https://en.wikipedia.org/wiki/Largest_differencing_method) was used.
 For the implementation we took the [numberpartitioning](https://github.com/fuglede/numberpartitioning) library.